LuisF1203/proyectoProgra/README.md

 game.run("macaco");
 ```

-Replace `"macaco"` with your desired username.
+Replace `"macaco"` with your desired gamename.
 Enjoy playing the game!

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-The game was developed as a demonstration by [org.example](https://github.com/org.example).